PULSEE: A software for the quantum simulation of an extensive set of magnetic resonance observables: Structure and usage of the software

 \item \texttt{NMR\_NQR\_GUI}

-This is the graphical user interface of the program.
-The GUI provides a simple and intuitive way to perform a simulation, but it has limited features with respect to a custom simulation code: in order to reproduce complicated experiments involving long pulse sequences or many spin systems, one should make use of the latter. \end{enumerate}
+This is the graphical user interface (GUI) of the program.
+There are two versions of the GUI depending on the application.
+The condensed matter physics (CMP) \texttt{PULSEE\_CMP\_GUI} deals only with a single-spin system that is governed by the Zeeman \& Quadrupolar interactions.
+The second \texttt{PULSEE\_CHEM\_GUI} extends the single-spin system to include weaker couplings in the secular approximations, mostly useful for applications in chemistry, by considering a generalized secondary spin.
+Although the GUI provides a simple and intuitive way to perform a simulation, it has limited features with respect to a custom simulation code in order to reproduce complicated experiments involving long multi pulse sequences. \end{enumerate}